Brand’s A1 became the highest-selling brown sauce in the world. Brand’s Essence of Chicken is a popular health supplement in Asia.

-We can almost certainly surmise that the young Henderson Brand worked in his father’s kitchen, and that his precocious culinary talent soon became evident, because by the age of twelve he was employed in the kitchen of the Prince Regent (1762 – 1830) as “under cook”.
+Henderson Brand probably worked in his father’s kitchen, and it is likely that he possessed a precocious culinary talent, as by the age of twelve he was employed in the kitchen of the Prince Regent (1762 – 1830) as “under cook”.

-Brand had an excellent opportunity to develop his culinary repertoire in one of the greatest kitchens in Europe.
 The Prince Regent was a confirmed gastronome who had previously employed Marie-Antoine Careme (1784 – 1833), the founder of modern haute cuisine, and one of the greatest chefs of his era.
+Brand thus had an excellent opportunity to develop his culinary repertoire in one of the greatest kitchens in Europe.

 The Prince Regent became King George IV from 1820.
 Brand was promoted to “Yeoman of the Mouth”, a position akin to that of sous chef, from 1822.

 Brand was appointed head chef to Thomas William Coke, 1st Earl of Leicester (1754 – 1842) from 1826.
 Coke was a charismatic man, and regularly held large dinner parties to discuss his agricultural improvements.
 His magnificently-equipped kitchen at Holkham Hall in Norfolk boasted a fireplace large enough to roast an ox.

 Brand published an updated version of Simpson’s Cookery, a popular cookbook, in 1834.